How to Keep a Kiddie Pool Clean All Summer Long

 Whenever you can, use the old water to irrigate your grass and plants — scoop it up in your watering can, or siphon it out with a garden hose.

 Don't use a chlorine or bleach solution in very small kiddie pools — at such low water volumes, the math can get weird.
-Plus, small pools generally don't come with any sort of filter, and all of the dirt and grass and dead skin cells swimmers introduce into the water can “use up” the disinfecting power of any chlorine or bleach you do add.
+Plus, small pools generally don't come with any sort of filter, and all of the dirt and grass and dead skin cells swimmers introduce into the water can quickly “use up” the disinfecting power of any chlorine or bleach you do add.

 2. Cover the pool when it's not in use